 Detailed information about cleft lip and palate and the impact on a child’s speech and language skills is explained here Cleft lip and Palate information leaflet from RCSLT

 Stammering/stuttering mean the same thing.
 Many children have a period of stammering/stuttering when young which stops as they mature.
 For a small number of children, the stammering doesn’t go away.
 Therapy can help support these children, young people and their parents/carers.
 There is no ‘cure’ for stammering – we embrace stammering as a part of verbal diversity and provide therapy to support and empower children and young people to communicate to their full potential and say what they want to say, when they want to say it, without fear or struggle.

-Stammering is a result of neurological differences in the brain which make it physically hard to speak sometimes.
+Stammering is caused by small neurological differences in the brain which make it physically hard to speak sometimes.
 It is not caused by nervousness, anxiety or a lack of confidence.

 People who stammer may repeat, stretch or get stuck on sounds or words.
 They may also show tension if they are struggling to speak.
 This might be in their face, body or breathing.
 Some stammering is hidden: people may change words, avoid certain situations or even avoid talking, this is usually due to the negative reactions they receive from others.